-In the event that a situation arises, either on or off campus that constitutes a continuing threat, a campus wide "timely warning" will be issued by the Associate Vice President of Public Safety in conjunction with the Department of Public Information.
+In the event that a situation arises, either on or off campus that constitutes a continuing threat, a campus wide "timely warning" will be issued by the AVP of the Department of Public Safety in conjunction with the Department of Public Information.
 The warning will be issued through the college's e-mail system to students, faculty and staff.
 Warnings will be issued using the university's various communication systems.
-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Department of Public Safety may also post a notice through the Campus Emergency Notification System Rave Alert, providing the university community with more immediate notification.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Department of Public Safety may also post a notice through the Campus Emergency Notification System NJCU ALERT US providing the university community with more immediate notification.
 In such instances, a copy of the notice is posted in each residence hall and other campus buildings.
-Anyone with information warranting a timely warning should report the circumstances to the Department of Public Safety by phone 201-200-3128 or in person at the dispatch center within Public Safety, Rossey Hallroom 115.
+Anyone with information warranting a timely warning should report the circumstances to the Department of Public Safety by phone (201) 200-3128 or in person at the dispatch center within Public Safety, Rossey Hallroom 115.